MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-reports-troubleshooting.md

 [!INCLUDE[report_telemetry_intro](../includes/include-report-telemetry-intro.md)]

-When a report fails to generate, the `result` column in the CustomDimensions for the event RT0006 will include the title of the exception that was thrown by the service or the AL code.
+When you run a report, either from the UI, in a background sessions, or from a web service call, it might fail.
+The failure can either be in the AL code of the report or in the layout.
+When a report fails to generate, you get an RT0006 event in telemetry and the `result` column in the customDimensions will include the title of the exception that was thrown by the service or the AL code.

 [!INCLUDE[telemetry_error_kql](../includes/include-report-telemetry-error-kql.md)]